Which One Works?

 Hi there, I’m an alopecian, I’m not a doctor!
 Any advice I give is based on my own research and personal experiences.
 This site is, however, reader-supported.
 When you buy through external links, I may earn a tiny affiliate commission.
 Learn more here.

-Hair La Vie is fairly new to the hair loss industry.
-It was founded in 2014 by a group of entrepreneurs who worked within the health and wellness space.
+Hair La Vie is fairly new to the hair loss industry; founded in 2014 by a group of entrepreneurs who worked within the health and wellness space.
 The products are aimed at women to manage hormonal hair loss, postpartum hair loss, age-related hair loss and to support healthier, thicker hair.

 The company makes topical treatments: including shampoos, conditioners, hair masks and serums, various hair vitamins plus a powdered elixir that you mix with water to support a healthy immune system and encourage hair growth.